 Key elements to consider are: Is your current database up to date (clean your database before using it to increase ROI), knowledge of on-line survey software (i.e. survey monkey), the creation of personalised emails including your company logo, collect, process and analyse the data.

 3. Market Research through Phone Surveys / Phone Interviews/ Phone Mystery Shopping:

 A market research company with an internal call centre improves successful rates: Employees are familiar with similar market research projects and software required to perform the survey.
 Training is reduced and set up can be done in hours.
 Furthermore, it’s not a requirement to outsource the “field research” to a third party which guarantees data protection.

 This can be performed in one or various locations (i.e. interviewed house/workplace, street or external location, market research agency office).
 Hence, it is paramount to have a workforce near to the location where the research will take place.
 You should select a Market Research agency with meeting room agreements in place or a national workforce available if it is required for your project.

 Market research projects can be classified by other criteria

 Other criteria can be used to classify Market Research Projects.
 For example:

-The objectives of the project
+Types of Market Research according to the objectives of the project

-Type of information to be collected
+Type of market research according information to be collected